Let’s Form a Circle!

 When you want meaning and money from your business, surround yourself with business owners growing together.

 New Circles forming now to begin in May, 2014.
-Apply now to surround yourself with success!
+Surround yourself with success!

 Author Jack Canfield believes we become the sum of the five people we spend the most time with.
 So look around.
 Do you have:

 People who know exactly what it’s like to be a business owner?

 A source of new thinking to break old patterns?

 A secret wish to get more from your business?

 Surround yourself with 11 other owners committed to growing too.
 Become the sum of some best parts, and join a Circle of Trust.